 She serves as faculty adviser for government, international relations and environmental studies majors.
 She also supervises seniors' integrative projects for the College's interdisciplinary centers and student honors theses, such as "Climate Change and the Clean Development Mechanism," "Globalization and African Attitudes Toward GMOs: The Cases of Kenya and Zambia," and "An Exploration of Ecotourism Development in Madagascar."

-She is a fellow with the College's Goodwin-Niering Center for the Environment.
+She is Director of the College's Goodwin-Niering Center for the Environment.

 In addition to this book, she has published a number of articles in refereed journals, and has been an active presenter and participant at professional conferences.